 - Earn GBCI CEUs!
 Download the information below each course for self-reporting.
 Simply copy and past relevant course info.

 - Request a Certificate of Completion.
-Email request with the courses that you attended to email@example.com and allow a few weeks for processing.
+Email request with the courses that you attended to firstname.lastname@example.org and allow up to two weeks for processing.

-- Please be advised that the reporting process for AIA/CES has changed, and as such, the reporting process will take a bit longer.
+Please be advised that the reporting process for AIA/CES has changed, and as such, the reporting process takes a bit longer.
 It’s a big conference, so please bear with us for the next few weeks as staff works on this effort.
 Please check your transcripts in a few weeks and let us know if you’ve found any discrepancies.

 Presenters & Programming…